superkisa/obsidian/Computer Vision/E1. Metrics/Metrics in CV.md

 ![[Pasted image 20240113133601.png]]
 ## mAP

-mAP (Mean Average Precision) - a commonly used metric for evaluating the performance of object detection models.
+ - a commonly used metric for evaluating the performance of object detection models.

 The mAP value is calculated the following way:
 - we firstly draw a bounding box around each object in an image